nervosys/AutonomySim/docs/px4_lockstep.md

                 "LockStep": false,
                 ...
 ```
-5. Now you can run PX4 SITL as you normally would (`make px4_sitl_default none_iris`) and it will use the host system time without waiting on AutonomySim.
+5. Now you can run PX4 SITL as you normally would (`make px4_sitl_default none_iris`) and it will use the host system time without waiting on `AutonomySim`.